 How to Use This State Guide

-This page compares general PTO and vacation payout concepts for selected states: California, Texas, Florida, New York, Illinois, Colorado, Massachusetts, Washington, Oregon, and Arizona.
+This page compares general PTO and vacation payout concepts for selected states: California, Texas, Florida, New York, Illinois, Colorado, Massachusetts, Washington, Oregon, Arizona, North Carolina, and Nevada.

 It is designed to help employees know what to verify next.
 It does not determine whether your employer owes a payout.